Beware of the dreaded inheritance tax and changes to it from April 2017!

 - individuals with a UK domicile of origin and who are born in the UK will be unable to take advantage of a subsequently acquired domicile of choice at any time they are a UK resident.
 After a one year grace period, any Australian trusts will become subject to ten year and exit charges and if the trust is settlor interested (which most Australian trusts are), income and gains arising will be taxable on the deemed settlor (the person who transferred the significant assets and not the same as the Australian $10 settlor) and the trust assets may be deemed to fall into the settlor’s estate on death.
 This will affect Britons who consider Australia to be their home but have decided to live in the UK due to family or other circumstances and

 - Australians living in the UK who still have an Australian domicile of origin will become UK deemed domiciled for all UK tax after having been a resident for 15 out of the last 20 tax years of residence (instead of the current 17 of 20 years), so you may wish to create IHT and CGT effective ‘protected’ trusts before they are deemed domiciled.

 What to do about IHT?

 Individuals with an IHT exposure should seek professional advice.
 Some common strategies include:

-- preparing a domicile declaration as evidence of Australian domicile of choice for Britons living in Australia who consider Australia to be their permanent or indefinite home and who have lived here for at least three UK tax years (so are not UK deemed domiciled under the three year rule), although HMRC will still consider the facts (at the time of death), as domicile is a complex area of law and increasingly subject to challenge by HMRC
+- preparing a domicile declaration as evidence of Australian domicile of choice for Britons living in Australia who consider Australia to be their permanent or indefinite home and who have lived here for at least five UK tax years (so are not UK deemed domiciled under the three year rule if you left before 6 April 2017 or newer 15 out of 20 UK tax years of residence rule if you left after then), although HMRC will still consider the facts (at the time of death), as domicile is a complex area of law and increasingly subject to challenge by HMRC

 - IHT effective lifetime giving – each individual is able to make: